naaivvv/yieldWerx_OJT2024/README.md

    ```bash
    npm install
    ```
-9. In the .env file in the backend, add database information to connect to the database
+9. In the .env file, add database information to connect to the database

    ```env
    DB_SERVERNAME=SERVERNAME/SQLEXPRESS